 “If you wordlessly initiate a sexual encounter with an asexual person without ever having any discussions where you pull apart those cultural expectations beforehand, the weight of them will still be pressuring that encounter.”

 And that’s how it is for me.

-In fact, many years ago, the first time someone started fingering me when I was over his knees, I didn’t stop him.
+In fact, many years ago, the first time someone started fingering me without any warning, I didn’t stop him.
 I just froze, in the way asexuals so often do, because I didn’t know what to do.
 He’d crossed a boundary, and I felt shocked and violated.